sindresorhus/fkill-cli/readme.md

 	In interactive mode, 🚦n% indicates high CPU usage and 🐏n% indicates high memory usage.
 	Supports fuzzy search in the interactive mode.

-	The process name is case insensitive.
+	The process name is case-insensitive by default.
 ```

 ## Interactive UI